Registering for a Windows Developer account and reserving names in Partner Center

 Multi-users organization account management for Microsoft Store

 In a large organization, you may assign different roles to different accounts for managing your Microsoft Edge Extension.
-You can assign different roles using Azure Active Directory to manage account users in your Dev Center account.
+You can assign different roles using Azure Active Directory to manage account users in your Partner Center account.

 For example, you could set up the following structure: